Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Asymptotic Behaviors with Growing Resample Size

-Note that, compared with Theorems \ref{main thm} and \ref{V thm}, the centering quantity in Theorem \ref{recover SAA} is changed from $W_k$ to $Z^*$.
+where $N(0,Var(h(x^*,\xi)))$ is normal with mean zero and variance $Var(h(x^*,\xi))$. \end{theorem} Note that, compared with Theorems \ref{main thm} and \ref{V thm}, the centering quantity in \eqref{new non-unique} is changed from $W_k$ to $Z^*$.
 The asymptotic distribution is Gaussian with variance precisely the objective variance at $x^*$.
-This recovers Theorem \ref{thm:SAA} in the special case where $\mathcal X^*=\{x^*\}$.
-If the uniqueness condition does not hold, there could be a discrepancy between the optimistic bound $W_\infty$ and $Z^*$ (This can be hinted by observing the different types of limits between Theorems \ref{main thm}, \ref{V thm} and Theorem \ref{thm:SAA}, namely Gaussian versus the minimum of a Gaussian process).
+This gives rise to the same CLT as Theorem \ref{thm:SAA} in the special case where \eqref{opt} has essentially unique optimal solution, and in particular when the set of optima is a singleton $\mathcal{X}^*=\{x^*\}$.
+If the essential uniqueness condition does not hold, there could be a discrepancy between the optimistic bound $W_\infty$ and $Z^*$ (This can be hinted by observing the different types of limits between Theorems \ref{main thm}, \ref{V thm} and Theorem \ref{thm:SAA}, namely Gaussian versus the minimum of a Gaussian process).

-We obtain Theorems \ref{Lipschitz_k full} and \ref{recover SAA} from a different path than Theorem \ref{main thm}, in particular by looking at the variance of $U_{n,k}$ via an analysis-of-variance (ANOVA) decomposition \cite{efron1981jackknife} of the symmetric kernel $H_k$.
-Thanks to the uncorrelatedness among the ANOVA terms, we can control the variance of $U_{n,k}$ by using a bound from \cite{wager2017estimation}, which can be shown to depend on the maximal deviation of an empirical process generated by the centered cost function indexed by the decision, i.e., $\mathcal F:=\{h(x,\cdot)-Z(x):x\in \mathcal X\}$.
+We obtain Theorem \ref{recover SAA} from a more delicate control of the high-order variance components in the ANOVA decomposition and an analysis on the negligible bias of $W_k$ with respect to the true optimal value $Z^*$, both of which are related to the maximal deviation of an empirical process generated by the centered cost function indexed by the decision, i.e., $\mathcal F:=\{h(x,\cdot)-Z(x):x\in \mathcal X\}$.
 The Lipschitz assumption allows us to estimate this maximal deviation using empirical process theory.
-Appendix \ref{sec:refined} shows the proof details.
+Appendix \ref{sec:refined} shows the proof details for Theorems \ref{Lipschitz characterization of limit variance}, \ref{convex nondegeneracy} and \ref{recover SAA}.